siberoloji/siberoloji.github.io/content/blog/2024-09-21-mastering-the-rsync-command-in-linux-a-guide-for-advanced-users.md

   This example skips any files with the <code>.log</code> extension during the synchronization process.

-  You can also use an <strong>exclude file</strong> that contains a list of patterns to ignore.
+  You can also use an ***exclude file***  that contains a list of patterns to ignore.
 This is particularly helpful for complex exclusion rules.

 <!-- wp:code -->